davelosert/yco/readme.md

 ### Install globally

-You can also install yco globaly and then use it's bin without `npx`:
+You can also install yco globally and then use it's bin without `npx`:

 ```shell
 npm install -g yco